Reinstatement for College of Arts & Sciences

-- For Autumn Quarter, reinstatement petitions must be submitted by 10 a.m. the second Thursday in September.
+- For Autumn Quarter, reinstatement petitions must be submitted by 10 a.m. the Wednesday prior to the quarter starting.

 - For Winter, Spring, or Summer Quarters, reinstatement petitions must be submitted no later than 10 a.m. the second day of the quarter.

 EARLY SUBMISSION IS HIGHLY ENCOURAGED.
 Students will be notified of the decision within one week of the meeting.
 Results will be sent to your official UW email account.
 Check in with your adviser if you have questions.